oehf/ipf/src/site/markdown/migration-3.5.md

 The parameters for executing RFC 5425-compliant auditing over TLS are now exclusively derived from the standard [JSSE parameters](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#InstallationAndCustomization).

+If you derived your own ATNA auditing from the OpenHealthTools libraries, you might want to migrate to the new API in order to avoid redundant configuration.
+Please check [here](../ipf-commons-audit/index.html) for details on the new API.

+### Package Changes

+In order to avoid split packages (violating the module concept as of Java 9), a couple of package names were changed to avoid that different IPF modules expose classes under the same package.
+Most likely, the following changes will affect library users:

+* `ipf-commons-spring` module: classes were moved from `org.openehealth.ipf.commons.*` to `org.openehealth.ipf.commons.spring.*`
+* `ipf-commons-ihe-fhir-dstu2-core` module: classes were moved from `org.openehealth.ipf.commons.ihe.fhir.*` to `org.openehealth.ipf.commons.ihe.fhir.support.*`
+* `ipf-commons-ihe-fhir-stu3-core` module: classes were moved from `org.openehealth.ipf.commons.ihe.fhir.*` to `org.openehealth.ipf.commons.ihe.fhir.support.*`

 ### Removal of deprecated functionality in IPF 3.5